-One of our absolute favorite things to do when we are out riding around is to find roadside oddities and attractions.
-We have been known to make many a U-turn while driving down the road.
-This page will be dedicated to any roadside attractions we have found in the state of Maine.
+One of my absolute favorite things to do when I am out riding around is to find roadside oddities and attractions.
+I have been known to make many a U-turn while driving down the road.
+This page will be dedicated to any roadside attractions that I have found in the state of Maine.

-It will be a constant work in progress as we will add new oddities and attractions every time we find one.
+It will be a constant work in progress as I will add new oddities and attractions every time I find one.
 Make sure you check back often for new updates.
-Better Yet, subscribe to my site so you will be informed each time content is added.
+Better yet, subscribe to my site so you will be informed each time content is added.
 Don’t worry, no spam here.
 I only send out emails once a week, usually on Fridays.
 Subscribe Here

 Bass Harbor Head Light Station